 Many thanks to Emmanuel Aghazarm for sharing this recipe with us!

 This article was posted on Saturday, May 5th, 2018 at 9:01 pm and is filed under Agwa - Date Spread, Breakfast and Brunch, Countries & Cultures, Egypt, Egyptian Cuisine, Lunch, Mama Lisa, Middle Eastern Cuisine, Recipes of the World, Sudan.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply